metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 Hunter Renfrow is dealing with a concussion, so his game-time status is hazy.

+Tennessee will likely miss a few key players themselves.
+Taylor Lewan and Bud Dupree haven't been practicing.
+Dontrell Hilliard has been practicing in limited capacity after missing the last game, so his status is anything but certain.

 ##### _Weather_

 Sunny weather with some humidity expected